shantanubhadoria/go-sleeping-barber/README.markdown

     $ go get github.com/shantanubhadoria/go-sleeping-barber/barbershop

 ## Running the code
+The module supports multiple barbers, the cli only demonstrates single barber version of the algorithm.
+The exact time between arrivals time is (pseudo-)randomised but averages around the specified arrival time.

-Run without any parameters to see usage details
+Run the cli without any parameters to see usage details

     $ go-sleeping-barber
     Usage:
 	    go-sleeping-barber <waiting room capacity> <haircut time in milliseconds> <average arrival rate in milliseconds> <shop open time in seconds>

-for e.g. to run the stream for a barber
+Below is a example to run the stream for a single barber in a shop with 5 seats in waiting room.
+Barber takes 500ms to cut each person's hair and 500ms is the average time between customer arrival and the shop closing in one second:

     $ go-sleeping-barber 5 500 500 1
     Barber is sleeping: Zzzzzzzzzzzzz ...